 Review the Funding Opportunity Announcement for disclosure requirements.

-DOD Congressionally Directed Medical Research Programs (CDMRP) require disclosure at the proposal stage of "Previous, Current and Pending Support" for all individuals designated in an application as senior/key personnel, including the Principal Investigator (PI) and other individuals who contribute to the scientific development or execution of a project in a substantive, measurable way, whether or not they request salaries or compensation.
+DOD Congressionally Directed Medical Research Programs (CDMRP) require disclosure at the proposal stage of "Previous, Current and Pending Support" for all individuals designated in an application as senior/key personnel.
+This includes the Principal Investigator (PI) and other individuals who contribute to the scientific development or execution of a project in a substantive, measurable way, whether or not they request salaries or compensation.

 Applicants may use the pdf form created in SciENcv for NIH or NSF or follow the instruction in General Application Instructions (Version CD25_01).

-Covered individuals participating in federally funded research and development projects are not permitted to participate in MFTRPs.
-DOD established a decision matrix and factors for assessing a covered individual’s affiliations, collaborations, and funding; risk mitigation plans may be needed if DOD identifies any of these factors in its security review.
+Covered individuals participating in federally funded research and development projects are prohibited from participating in MFTRPs.
+The DOD uses a decision matrix and defined factors to assess a covered individual’s affiliations, collaborations, and sources of funding.
+If risk are identified during the security review, risk mitigation plans may be required.

-DOE requires covered individuals listed on applications and financial assistance agreements provide the Current and Pending (Other) Support:
+DOE requires covered individuals listed on applications and financial assistance agreements to provide Current and Pending (Other) Support:

 - As part of the application,

-- When a recipient or subrecipient wants to add a new covered individual to the project, and
+- When adding a new covered individual to the project (from recipient to subrecipient), and

-- When there are changes to the previously approved covered individuals.
+- When there are changes to previously approved covered individuals.

 Effective December 2, 2025, DOE will implement the Common Forms electronically via the SciENcv system.

-- May require disclosure of “Travel supported/paid by an external entity to attend a conference or workshop” when the conference/workshop and/or supporting entity is located in a Foreign Country of Concern
+- Be aware that DOE may require disclosure of sponsored travel (e.g., conferences or workshops) when the event or sponsoring entity is located in a Foreign Country of Concern

 - View the SciENcv Manual for detailed instruction using SciENcv